 The Massachusetts Defined Contribution CORE Plan functions as a 401(k) retirement plan.
 This means that any amount that employees deposit into the plan is tax-free until retirement.
 Upon retirement, employees can withdraw funds tax-free provided they were contributed more than five years prior and they’re at least 59 1/2 years old.

 While there are many financial companies out there serving as 401(k) administrators, the Commonwealth is undertaking the administration and fiduciary burden of the plan.
-For the employer, it’s less expensive than engaging a private company.
+For the employer, it’s less expensive than engaging a traditional 401(k) provider.

 By wooing multiple, small, nonprofit employers to join, the plan should ultimately scale as economically as a larger fund.
 For this reason, the CORE Plan had the support of the Massachusetts Nonprofit Network (MNN).
 MNN’s CEO, James Klocke, noted, “For many nonprofits, it’s a challenge to offer competitive employee benefits.
 The CORE Plan provides small nonprofits with an affordable way to invest in their employees.”
 And it worked: As of May 2019, the Massachusetts Treasury Office announced that 51 small nonprofits were signed with the CORE Plan.

 There’s also an employer option for a “Safe Harbor” matching contribution, which helps encourage employees with lower compensation to take advantage of the plan.
-With the current cap on employee contributions of 90% of their gross income (for federal income tax purposes) or $19,000, a Safe Harbor matching contribution works as follows:
+With the current cap on employee contributions of 90% of their gross income (for federal income tax purposes) or $19,000 (in 2019), a Safe Harbor matching contribution works as follows:

 Illustration of CORE plan contributions